Microneedling Aftercare Day by Day: What to Expect

 • Let Your Skin Heal Without Interference: Give your active skincare ingredients, like retinoids and vitamin C, a vacation for at least one week.
 It is also critical to avoid picking at any flaky skin to prevent scarring and ensure a smooth outcome.

-What is Microneedling?
-(And Why Aftercare is Key)
+So, What Is Microneedling?
+(And Why Aftercare Is Everything)

 Microneedling is a fantastic treatment for improving your skin’s texture and tone, but the magic doesn’t stop when you leave the medspa.
 How you care for your skin in the days and weeks that follow is just as important as the treatment itself.
 Understanding the process and the crucial role of aftercare will help you get the beautiful, lasting results you want.